List of Conan sketches: Audience Craigslist ads

 Conan shows audience members along with bizarre (fake) Craigslist ads they have posted, in the categories man seeking woman/woman seeking man/missed connections, job offers/seeking work and for sale/wanted to buy.
 The ads are usually embarrassing or perverted.

 Bill Tull's Budget Holiday Tips

 Propmaster Bill Tull gives examples of how to make holiday decorations and gifts out of things found around the house.
 Tips are always the form of "Take a..., add a..., BOOM!..."
 Example: "Take a piece of red tape, tape it to a pine cone; BOOM!, Christmas ornament."
 Between tips, Conan often makes faces of displeasure that more tips are coming, before indicating that another will come.

 Basic Cable Name That Tune

-Conan plays Name That Tune with the audience, except that the songs are re-written as sound-alikes with alternate lyrics so the show would not have to pay royalties and avoid being sued for copyright infringement, and the contestants have to guess what the original song was.
-The songs are sung by homeless lounge singer Brian LaFontaine (Brian Stack), whom Conan frequently expresses his contempt for.